3 Winter Safety Tips while Exploring Canmore and Kananaskis

 - Share

-The mountains are calling, you’re ready to get out there, and we’re excited to see you!
-Winter safety in Canmore and Kananaskis relies on the same guidelines of being prepared and aware.
+The mountains are calling, you’re ready to get out there, and we’re so glad you’re here!
+Staying safe in winter in Canmore and Kananaskis comes down to preparation, awareness, and making smart choices along the way.

 In this article with tips from our friends at Alberta Parks and Yamnuska Mountain Adventures, we’ll dive into how to keep you safe while having fun in the snow.

-Mountain weather changes fast, so it’s important to be prepared for all scenarios.
-Whether you’re skating, skiing, snowshoeing, or enjoying another one of the numerous activities that make Canmore and Kananaskis a winter enthusiast’s paradise, always venture out prepared with layers of clothing for all conditions.
+Mountain weather can change in an instant, so it’s important to be prepared for all scenarios.
+Whether you’re skating, skiing, snowshoeing, or enjoying another one of the numerous activities that make Canmore and Kananaskis a playground for snow lovers, layering up and planning ahead is key.

-If skating or snowshoeing are on your agenda, use caution and common sense.
-The glacial waters of the Canadian Rockies are frigid even in the summertime, so you need to be extra cautious near water during the colder months.
-Even shallow, swiftly flowing water can be deceptively strong, and knock you off your feet quicker than a rutting elk (not fun).
+If skating or snowshoeing, or exploring near rivers and lakes is on your agenda, use caution and common sense.
+The glacial waters of the Canadian Rockies are frigid year-round.
+Fast-moving, even shallow water can knock you off your feet without warning.

-In the event you do wind up in the water, be familiar with the 1-10-1 Rule for Cold Water Immersion.
+If you do fall into cold water, remember the 1-10-1 Rule for Cold Water Immersion:

-You have 1 minute to get your breathing under control.
-Your body will panic due to the shock of the cold, so you may experience hyperventilation.
-Try to remain calm; focus on controlling your breath and keeping your airway clear.
+You have ONE minute to get your breathing under control.
+The initial shock can make you hyperventilate, so focus on staying calm and keeping your airway clear.

 Canadian Rockies Experience offers luxury, tailored guided snowshoe tours, ice walks, hikes, and sightseeing.
 Enjoy a hot drink while you explore three national parks in one tour, and take in some of the most iconic landscapes the Canadian Rockies has to offer.